 exercises sensi-Bretzfeld 201 5.
 Motivate the players to join in, but don't force them through moral blackmail!
 Participation is voluntary!
+4. Explain the rules of the game in a clear and easily understood way; give examples and demonstrations!

-vou don't know them!
-6. Carry an exercise through from beginning to and exercises yourself first if end but stop before the mood for playing is destroyed through boredom or tiredness.
+1. Try out games and exercises yourself first if vou don't know them!

+6. Carry an exercise through from beginning to end but stop before the mood for playing is destroyed through boredom or tiredness.